 A number of years later I again found myself at a crossroads.
 I enjoyed the personal side of both recruitment and property management and felt both industries gave me the potential to be able to help people.
 Whilst deliberating whether to continue within the property industry or return to recruitment, I was approached by HorizonOne about an opportunity with them.
-After speaking with David & Simon, I really liked their approach to recruitment and I loved the team culture.
+After speaking with David and Simon, I really liked their approach to recruitment and I loved the team culture.
 They invited me to the Telstra Business Awards night before I had started to meet the team, pretty cool introduction right?

 What does your role involve?

-As a Senior Consultant, I work on our HR, Marketing & Communications desk which means I specialise in the recruitment of professionals within those industry areas.
+As a Senior Consultant, I work on our HR, Marketing and Communications desk which means I specialise in the recruitment of professionals within those industry areas.

-Recruitment is always evolving, there are new programs & systems as well as new sourcing methodologies that make the recruitment experience for both clients and candidates much more personal, and much smoother.
+Recruitment is always evolving, there are new programs and systems as well as new sourcing methodologies that make the recruitment experience for both clients and candidates much more personal, and much smoother.
 There is one thing that doesn’t change however, and I am glad that it doesn’t – the most important thing about recruitment is people!
 I love being able to provide exceptional service to both our clients and candidates.

 What do you like best about your role?